adobe/S3Mock/.github/CONTRIBUTING.md

 ## Contributor License Agreement

 All third-party contributions to this project must be accompanied by a signed contributor license.
-This gives Adobe permission to redistribute your contributions as part of the project.
+This permits Adobe to redistribute your contributions as part of the project.
 Sign our [CLA](http://adobe.github.io/cla.html).
 You only need to submit an Adobe CLA one time, so if you have submitted one previously, you are good to go!

 ## Code Reviews